 Of Course, The Beach

 I’m not referring to the Leonardo DiCaprio movie (though visiting Koh Phi Phi is another pleasant day trip from Patong).
 Just sitting on the beach in Patong is pure entertainment, but also intense relaxation.
 Every time I felt I should be sightseeing, I reminded myself that it was completely acceptable to lie on a chaise, enraptured by a book or people watching.

 The vendors provide delightful entertainment and I would anticipate the most unusual of wares as the next vendor approached.
 I always smiled and declined their offers, but beware, if you show interest they will not relent.
 If you are a solo female traveler, it’s prudent to prepare a tale of how your boyfriend/partner is back at the hotel.
 However, this scheme backfired on me.
 “But I saw you yesterday, sitting there, alone too.”
 Whoops.
 I did indulge in foot massages by the incredible Nora and an aloe vera skin treatment by the personable Sheila.
 You don’t even have to leave your chaise for these services.

 If you love a good party, Patong Beach is your place, but try to rouse yourself early enough to experience some of these daytime activities.
+It reminded me a bit of Mallorca in that respect.
 Parting was bittersweet, and I spent an entire day making the rounds to bid my favorite people farewell.
 Naturally, I didn’t list every possible option or restaurant in this article.
 Once you arrive, you’ll find what suits your interests and your budget from the bevy of choices.